4d/docs/website/translated_docs/pt/Concepts/dt_string.md

 End if
 ```

 Otherwise, if the character reference symbols appear within an expression, they return the character (to which they refer) as a 1-character string.
-For example:
+Por exemplo:

 ```4d
 //The following example tests if the last character of vtText is an At sign "@"